NavidK0/VectorForce-MC/README.md

 Yes, it contained copyrighted music, no, it was never distributed.

 Bear in mind, it is highly unlikely this will function these days since it relied on a lot of "hacks" and used a Browser Web Client to stream music to the player.
 However, it's cool to look back at it.
 It was truely a unique minigame in its day -- perhaps I will turn it into a real game someday.

+CAVEAT:

+## Yes, this is definitely not as clean as it could or should be.